Comtadin Jewish Museum and Old Synagogue of Cavaillon

 Synagogue de Cavaillon

-Practical information on Synagogue / Comtadin Jewish Museum
+Practical information on Comtadin Jewish Museum and Old Synagogue of Cavaillon

 Opening times and periods